 I love flying.
 I mostly photograph aerials in remote and inaccessible places, and I'm constantly amazed at how detailed and intricate the patterns are.
 I prefer to shoot with a 100mm prime lens as it produces more "intimate" and abstract images.
 I love seeing Nature's Art from above - it's like a giant abstract painting!

-All the photos here are available for purchase as Fine Art Prints.
+in Bright, Victoria.
 They're printed on museum-grade lightly-textured cotton rag paper using archival quality inks, with a lovely ivory-white border around them.
-Please email me
+You can purchase via the Alpine Light website, or otherwise, please email me

-with your preferred size and I will provide you with a quote for printing.
+and I will provide you our print prices.
 (The large watermark does not appear on the print.)

 I'm always happy to answer your questions, so if you wish to learn more about my prints, please email me.